nilsign/dabacog/README.md

 progress status (DONE, DEV, PLANNED).

 1. Setup project.
 [DONE]
-2. Create an XML Parser and read the Dxd model.
+2. Create an Xml Parser and read the Dxd model.
 [DONE]
 3. Generate a relational database diagram, and an entity class diagram (code) with [Graphviz](https://www.graphviz.org/).
 [DEV]
 4. Generate a Postgres database scheme from the Dxd model.
 [PLANNED]